l00sy4/Fiber-Wire/README.md

 Evasive and customizable DLL loader
 </h1>

 # Features

+- Initial execution is delayed by a user-specified time

-- API hashing using Fowler-Noll-Vo functions
+- API hashing using Fowler-Noll-Vo functions.
+IAT camouflage by importing whitelisted WinAPI functions

-- Injection via thread fibers
+- Payload injection via chunking.
+Execution using thread fibers

-- Delaying execution between API calls (user-defined time)

 - CRT independent

+# Usage

+All the customization options are available in `Config.h`